qifang-robotics/qifang-robotics.github.io/README.md

-# Academic Website of Yanjie Ze
+# Academic Website of Qi Fang
-This repo contains the academic website of Yanjie Ze.
+This repo contains the academic website of Qi Fang.